Abeeekoala/IAC-Team-12/personal statements/Abraham.md

             end
         end
 ```
 This set the validity flags to `0` and reset the tags preventing wrongful hit and loading.
-Also, set the dirty bits to `0` to avoid wrong enviction and writeback.
+Also, set the dirty bits to `0` to avoid wrong eviction and writeback.

-I also added in the MMIO access for trigger input, moved the loading hit update for `LRU` flag to clocked logic to prevent clocked and combinaional dual assignment.
+I also added in the MMIO access for trigger input, and moved the loading hit update for `LRU` flag to clocked logic to prevent clocked and combinational dual assignment.

 ### Relavant Commits
 - [Writeback policy & handle `rst`](https://github.com/Abeeekoala/IAC-Team-12/commit/d1590e0b52b53423fc1ecac8238f01311c9dfa85#diff-b2adac2aa9dda6c0ae891d38720759f014af7c02900145b9992541ff78bd4133)